S corporations: What they are and 5 benefits of becoming one

 4. Retirement Planning

-With a SEP IRA (Simplified Employee Pension Individual Retirement Arrangement), an S Corporation owner can provide retirement contributions up to 25% of an employee’s earned income, or $56,000 (whichever is less) in 2019.
+With a SEP IRA (Simplified Employee Pension Individual Retirement Arrangement), an S Corporation can provide retirement contributions up to 25% of an employee’s compensation, or $56,000 (whichever is less) in 2019.
+Contributions to an SEP IRA must be made on or before the employee’s tax return due date.

-An S-Corp, owned by either a single individual or 2 married partners, and without any other employees, can set up a Solo 401(k) plan and defer up to an additional $19,000 of income (per individual) from taxes in 2019.
+An S-Corp, owned by either a single individual or a married couple, and without any other employees, can set up a Solo 401(k) plan and defer up to $19,000 of income (per individual) from taxes in 2019.
+As an employee, the amount of contribution made to a Solo 401(k) will reduce the employer’s SEP IRA contribution limit.

 Incorporating as an S-Corp lets you defer paying taxes, but you will still need to pay them eventually.
 Any income will be taxed when it is taken out of the contribution plan at your gradual tax rates (tax rates depend on the year of the withdrawal, and can sometimes vary).
 There are penalties for withdrawing before age 59.5 (usually 10%).